tswapnil/tswapnil.github.io/index.md

 ## Welcome to Swapnil Taneja's page

    I am a software engineer at Snowflake Computing.
-I am also CSE grad student from UCSD.
+I have done my Masters in CSE from UCSD.
 I have interned at Twitter and worked at Oracle .
-My research interests lie in the field of Machine Learning at scale.
-I love to solve real life problems algorithmically.
+My research interests lie in the field of Databases and Machine Learning at scale.
+I like to create and build distributed software that runs on cloud.
+I primarly code distributed software in Java and Python.

 - Riddle me this -
    Voiceless it cries,